So you’re interested in starting intermittent fasting or maybe you have a family member or friend that’s interested in starting it.

 Now let’s address the common concerns

-okay so now you’re just about ready to start fasting you’re ready to dive in get the biggest benefits but there’s still a couple questions that are kind of looming here
+okay so now you’re just about ready to start fasting you’re ready to dive in get the biggest benefits but there are still a couple of questions that are kind of looming here

 Intermittent fasting and muscle loss